 Finding an allergist is easy.
 The American Academy of Allergy, Asthma, and Immunology and the American College of Allergy, Asthma, and Immunology Web sites can help you find a local allergist.
 Allergists have specific training and expertise in food allergy and anaphylaxis diagnosis and management beyond pediatricians or family doctors.
 Work closely with your allergy provider to better understand food allergy, the diagnosis and testing process, and the long-term follow up.
-Experts recommended that you follow with your allergy provider annually to update your emergency action care plan and renew prescriptions for FDA-approved epinephrine products (e.g., auto-injectable and/or nasal spray) and other medications.
+Experts recommended that you follow with your allergy provider annually to update your emergency action care plan and renew prescriptions for auto-injectable epinephrine and other medications.
 If your child is the one with food allergies, your allergist should also fill out school paperwork for emergency medication administration (if your state requires this) as well as facilitate dialogue with schools or childcare centers for section 504 plans or other individualized learning plans.